GabrielBaiano/awesome-readme/GOVERNANCE.md

 # Governance Model

 ## Overview
-This project is managed by **[PROJECT_OWNER]** and the community.
+This project is managed by **GabrielBaiano** and the community.
 We aim to create a welcoming and inclusive environment for everyone.

 ## Roles and Responsibilities

 ### Project Lead / Benevolent Dictator
-- **[PROJECT_OWNER]**: Responsible for the overall direction, release management, and final decision making.
+- **GabrielBaiano**: Responsible for the overall direction, release management, and final decision making.

 ### Maintainers
 Maintainers are responsible for: